priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 {{< /table >}}

 ### Assemblage
-After a whole week of anxious waiting, I finally received the orders.
-Since this was my first time putting together a computer, I made sure I had everything ready before I began.
-Surprisingly, that “everything” included only a {{<a_blank url="https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips" title="Phillips #1 screwdriver">}}, that’s all.
-That’s all one needs to assemble a PC.
-Also, another thing that goes without saying is “a great deal of concentration.”
+After a week of impatiently tracking shipping updates, my parts finally arrived.
+This was my first time assembling a PC, so I made sure I was prepared.
+Surprisingly, all I really needed was a {{<a_blank url="https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips" title="Phillips #1 screwdriver">}}.
+That, and a healthy dose of concentration (and maybe a little prayer).

-I took my sweet time going through the manuals in the boxes, and then everything started to come together (pun intended).
+I took my time reading through the manuals—yes, I actually read the manuals—and soon enough, everything started coming together (pun absolutely intended).

 | | |
 | :-: | :-: |
 | ![Assembled](/images/assembled.webp "Version 1.0") | ![Assembled V2](/images/assembledV2.webp "Version 2.0") |

-After having assembled a PC by myself, I can confirm that it is simpler than it sounds; still, I did mess up once, which led to a series of unfortunate events.
+As it turns out, building a PC is simpler than it sounds.
+That said, I still managed to have my “oops” moment.
+Here’s what happened:

-It started with the way I inserted the AMD heatsink; they have this projection for the logo on one side which blocked a RAM slot.
-As one would expect, I tried removing it, but the thermal paste adhesion was way too strong.
-I could have looked up the internet for answers, but for some reason, I was wholeheartedly focused on removing it by force.
-As a result, the CPU came off with it even though the motherboard’s CPU lock was intact.
-Thankfully, neither the CPU pins nor the motherboard were damaged.
-And again, it was a case of _all’s well that ends well_.
+I installed the AMD heatsink, but didn’t notice that the logo projection on one side was blocking a RAM slot.
+When I tried to remove the heatsink, the thermal paste had basically turned into superglue.
+Did I look up a solution online?
+Of course not.
+I went full Hulk and tried to muscle it off.
+The result?
+The CPU came out stuck to the heatsink—even though the motherboard’s CPU lock was still engaged.
+Miraculously, neither the CPU pins nor the motherboard were damaged.
+In the end, disaster was narrowly averted, and I lived to tell the tale—with all components intact!

 ![The Build](/images/build.webp 'Translation: "Hello, World!"')

 ### Final Thoughts
-I recommend building your own PC if you get the chance.
-It takes a little research and time, but it’s incredibly rewarding.
-As a final note, I am glad I decided to embark on this journey.
+If you ever get the chance, I highly recommend building your own PC.
+It takes a bit of research and patience, but the sense of accomplishment is absolutely worth it.
+I’m glad I took the plunge—and my new PC agrees.